 Every issue of Realizing Leadership features leadership experts in the In Conversation section where they share their knowledge to help us better understand leadership and offer actions and steps that we can do, right now, to become the leaders we aspire to be.

 Realizing Leadership is dedicated to leaders, like you, who have embarked on their leadership journey to develop and sharpen their leadership skills to create better places to work knowing that when they improve the lives of those around them, they improve their own lives.

-Realizing Leadership magazine is app-based and available only on mobile devices: iPad, iPhone 5+, iPod Touch and Android 4.1+ devices.
+Realizing Leadership magazine is app-based and available only on mobile devices: iPad, iPhone 5+, and iPod Touch devices.

 We’ve heard before that anyone can be a leader, that we don’t need a title to be a leader and that leadership isn’t a formal role or position or job that we can be hired for and paid.
 While exceptional leaders can be found with titles and roles, such labels and formalities aren’t prerequisites for leadership.

 But what is it that we need in order to be a leader?